vectorgrp/XCPlite/README.md

 - Transport Layer counter mutex could be avoided with alternative counter mode, which is not default in CANape.
 - Indicate when polling access is not possible.
 CANape assumes polling access is always possible.
 - Configuration for begin/end atomic calibration user defined XCP commend is not default.
 Must be set once in a new CANape project to 0x01F1 and 0x02F1.
+- EPK segment is defined with 2 readonly pages, because of CANape irritations with mixed mode calibration segment.
+CANape would not care for a single page EPK segment, reads active page always from segment 0 and uses only SET_CAL_PAGE ALL mode.

 ### Todo